GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

     )
     ```

-    **NOTE:** This view lets Looker query the relevant data when you explore the actual and forecasted data.
+    > **Note** This view lets Looker query the relevant data when you explore the actual and forecasted data.

 1. Still in BigQuery, **run** the following SQL to validate the view: